-Institutional investors, and those who serve them, are paid to investigate the smallest of investment issues.
-For example, the first entry for a Google search on “investment research 2014” is “The World Cup and Equity Markets,” by Goldman Sachs.
+Caught by Surprise Institutional investors, and those who serve them, are paid to investigate the smallest of investment issues.
+For example, the first entry for a Google search on "investment research 2014" is "The World Cup and Equity Markets," by Goldman Sachs.
 If that is not technically the smallest of investment issues, then it surely must be close.

 Yet before the largest stock market decline in more than a decade, Goldman seems to have been silent.
 I could find no publication from the company about the coronavirus until Feb.
 28, by which time the S&P 500 had already dropped by 11%.
 That article's title, "2020's Black Swan: Coronavirus", suggests the company's mindset.
 A black swan cannot be anticipated.
 The implicit message is not to blame Goldman for being unable to forecast the unforecastable.

 Apparently, one should not blame other research firms, either.
 Mainstream researchers (including Morningstar) almost entirely missed the looming problem.
 There were a few outliers.
-Hedge-fund manager Bill Ackman, (in)famous for his short of Herbalife (HLF), was the most notable, allegedly making a 10,000% profit by betting that corporate credit yield spreads would widen.
+Hedge-fund manager Bill Ackman, (in)famous for his short of Herbalife HLF, was the most notable, allegedly making a 10,000% profit by betting that corporate credit yield spreads would widen.
 Another hedge fund, Valiant Capital, also anticipated the chaos.
 Several bloggers sounded the alarm, too.

 Their knowledge helped retail investors not a whit, because those people don't run registered funds.
 Neither could institutional investors easily profit.
 Bill Ackman's recent trades have benefited his Pershing Square Fund handsomely, and his fund also boomed last year.
 But it lost money in 2018, 2017, 2016, and 2015.
 How could institutions have known in advance that this would be his year?

-I do not think that they could.
+Like No Other I do not think that they could.
 Nor, I believe, could they be expected to have recognized this bear market.
-The New Era’s technology-stock crash was widely expected, albeit for several years before it occurred.
-The 2008 global financial crisis was less anticipated, but there certainly were more skeptics than portrayed in “The Big Short.”
+The New Era's technology-stock crash was widely expected, albeit for several years before it occurred.
+The 2008 global financial crisis was less anticipated, but there certainly were more skeptics than portrayed in "The Big Short."
 By summer 2008, warnings that real estate problems might jeopardize equity valuations were rife.